 Learndash Adaptive Learning Pro - Overview

-- As a prerequisite, you’ll need to have the LearnDash plugin installed and active on your site.
+- Install the LearnDash plugin and activate it on your site.

 LearnDash Adaptive Learning Pro Settings:

 The LearnDash Adaptive Learning Pro license can be entered by navigating the LearnDash menu from the WordPress dashboard and then selecting the section for LearnDash Adaptive Learning Pro.
 There you will find a box to enter a valid user license.
 With this license, you will automatically get updates on the plugin.

 Include passed Quizzes?
 If this option is enabled, only passed quizzes will be included to calculate the overall average score of the course.